curious-odd-man/RgxGen/README.md

-# Use regex to generate matching and non-matching strings
+# Regex: generate matching and non-matching strings

 This is a java library that, given a regex pattern, allows to:
 1. Generate matching strings